Ratko Mladic shuns 'monstrous' war crimes charges

 Gen Mladic, who was arrested last week in Serbia, is charged with genocide, persecution, extermination, murder, deportation, inhumane acts, terror, deportation and hostage-taking, according to the tribunal indictment.

-Prosecutors say this was his part in a plot to achieve the "elimination or permanent removal" of Muslims from large parts of Bosnia in pursuit of a Greater Serbia.'Be patient'
+Prosecutors say this was his part in a plot to achieve the "elimination or permanent removal" of Muslims from large parts of Bosnia in pursuit of a Greater Serbia.

 In his first hearing before the International Tribunal for the former Yugoslavia, Gen Mladic, 69, was asked if he could understand the proceedings and he confirmed that he could.

 He gave his name and date of birth, although the date was different from the court records.

 Court-appointed Serbian lawyer Aleksandar Aleksic represented Gen Mladic at the hearing.
 Gen Mladic may choose a permanent counsel for the trial later, or opt to conduct his own defence.

 Judge Alphons Orie said the purpose of the hearing was to list the charges against Gen Mladic and ask him for a plea.

 Gen Mladic's rights were read out in court, but he said: "I am a gravely ill man and need more time to understand what was read out, so please be patient."